-Jaw surgery is often the last resort if you have a deformity or injury that just can’t be corrected with conservative measures.
-At Georgetown Orthodontics, you can meet with expert orthodontist Maya V. Oliver, DDS, who partners with some of the top-ranked oral surgeons in the greater Washington, DC.
-Dr. Oliver provides comprehensive preoperative and postoperative care, so you can achieve a healthy bite and smile.
-You can schedule your jaw surgery evaluation by requesting an appointment online or by calling the office directly.
+Jaw surgery is often the last resort if you have a deformity or injury that can’t be corrected with conservative measures.
+At Georgetown Orthodontics, we partner with many top-ranked oral surgeons in the Washington, DC, area.
+We provide comprehensive preoperative and postoperative care, so you can achieve a healthy bite and smile.

-Jaw surgery is often the last resort to correct a congenital defect or trauma injury if dental appliances aren’t going to be helpful.
+Jaw surgery is often the last resort to correct a congenital defect or trauma injury if dental appliances won’t be helpful.
 You may need jaw surgery if you have any of the following issues:

-Your jaw surgery procedure is entirely personalized to your specific condition.
+Jaw surgery is personalized to your specific condition.
 Your oral surgeon can often correct more than one issue at a time, so you only have one recovery period.

-Jaw surgery can help improve and resolve many issues that affect you on a daily basis.
-At Georgetown Orthodontics, Dr. Oliver partners with several Washington, DC-area oral surgeons and helps you prepare for jaw surgery, in addition to caring for you throughout every step of your recovery.
+Jaw surgery can improve and resolve many issues.
+At Georgetown Orthodontics, we partner with several Washington, DC-area oral surgeons and help you prepare for jaw surgery, in addition to caring for you throughout every step of your recovery.

 Once you’ve recovered from your jaw surgery, you may experience any of the following benefits (to name a few):